 Keep Your Lens Clean

-One thing I never understood or thought about when I was a novice photographing seascapes was the saltwater.
+One thing I never understood or thought about when I was a novice photographing seascapes as the saltwater.
 I figured I’d just go out and if my lens got a little wet, then oh well.
-Well, saltwater is one of the WORST things you can get on your lens while shooting – for your images not for the lens itself.
+Well, salt water is one of the WORST things you can get on your lens while shooting – for your images not for the lens itself.

 One of those challenges is dynamic range and exposure.
 The sun is extremely bright, and if you expose for the sun alone, you will be left with very dark shadows that are sure to be clipped.
 If you expose for the shadows, your sky and sun will be blown out.

 I take two approaches.
 One, to expose for my highlights but leave the sun slightly blown out.
 With the great dynamic range of my Nikon Z7, I know I can recover a lot of the shadow detail.
-Two, which I’ve been doing more often, is to take a bracketed set of 3 exposures (one for shadows, one for highlights, one in middle) and then blending those together in Lightroom or Photoshop.
+Two, which I tend to do more and more, is to take a bracketed set of three exposures (one for shadows, one for highlights, one in middle) and then blend those together in post processing.

 Blending multiple exposures can be tough though because of so many moving elements.
 Many times you will need Photoshop because of the movement frame to frame.
 So, I’ll take my exposures for the foreground and sea stacks (if any) and then a sky exposure, and use Photoshop to blend in that sky exposure.

 Final result – properly exposed highlights and shadows, and a high dynamic range scene.